 Neodymium (Rare-Earth) Magnets implanted subdermally for the purpose of “magnetic vision“.
 This creates a new sense within the body; the ability to sense magnetic fields.

 I use two types of neodymium magnet implants: one is injection-coated with ASTM compliant implant-grade silicone and the other is coated with a harder and thinner coating generally used to coat pacemakers.
-If you have any questions about complications involved with this procedure, click here.

 Information on Neodymium Magnets: